LimpidTech/django-aliases/README.md

 ##### author: Brandon R. Stoner <monokrome@monokro.me>

-This is a small project that I made because I wanted a flexible method for aliasing hard-coded URLs to different objects.
+This is a small project that I made because I wanted a flexible method for aliasing extra URLs to different objects.
 It's provides a more flexible method for making a URL direct django to display the page for any Model that has a get_absolute_url method.